-(Snape’s point of view) “I know that Voldemort is in Quirrell’s head (because Dumbledore told me so that I’d be able to protect myself)”
+I know that Voldemort is in Quirrell’s head (because Dumbledore told me so that I’d be able to protect myself).

-I did get some 60-70 owls from people who agreed, but they were clearly in minority to all the hundreds of people who didn’t do so.
-Thus, I thought I should try to explain my reasoning a bit, since most of my other theories about Snape rely on much the same principle: Albus Dumbledore knows a lot more than Harry (and we sometimes) thinks he does.
+I did get some 60-70 owls from people who agreed, but they were clearly in the minority compared to all the hundreds of people who didn’t do so.
+Thus, I thought I should try to explain my reasoning a bit since most of my other theories about Snape rely on much the same principle: Albus Dumbledore knows a lot more than Harry (and we sometimes) thinks he does.

 I think that Dumbledore is very well aware of where Voldemort is, most of the time at least.
 We know about at least one silver instrument in his office (out of many) that is connected to the Dark Lord.
 He has “sources” that told him that Voldemort was in Albania (another silver instrument perhaps?).
 I would be very surprised if he didn’t have something to alert him if Voldemort came to Hogwarts.